ComputerVisionFans/CellNetUML/README.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Original pic: ss2_8 (468).png | After Cellyolo segmentation | Ournet with cellyolo | Ournet without cellyolo | Res18 with cellyolo | Res18 without cellyolo | Vgg16 with cellyolo |

-## the generalization  performance with our best weight(with/without finetuning)
+## The generalization  performance with our best weight(with/without finetuning)
 Prediction with our best weight trained so far on Non-ceribriform dataset, As shown in the figure, the TP and TN achived general highest score on HD/SS with larger image amount. and average accuracy up to 99.53%-96.51% among HD image, and average accuracy achieved 92.19%-98.78% among SS image, but there are some small folder obtain 38.29%-37.48% on SS1 and SS2, 40.17% in SS6_B folder as well.
 <center>